 By Nancy Armitage

-His mother & father (Arabelle & Collis P. Huntington) took him on a yearly trip & sailed to Europe.
+Archer’s mother & father (Arabella & Collis P. Huntington) took him on a yearly trip & sailed on luxury ship liners like Cunard ships to Europe.
 He was a world traveler, at a young age & his journeys were inspired!
-He went to Rome, Buenos Aires, Paris, Cuba, London, Spain, England, Liverpool, Dublin in Ireland, Genoa & Florence, Venice, in Italy.
-But his very favorite cities were Madrid, Spain & Mexico.
-Spain & Mexico City, so influenced him, he later donated his life building the Hispanic Society Museum in New York City.
+He went to Europe: Rome & Florence & Venice & Genoa-Italy, Paris & Aix-France, London-England, Spain, Madrid, Liverpool, Dublin-Ireland South America: Barbados (on his 1923 Honeymoon with his new wife, Anna), Panama, & Buenos Aires.
+But his very favorite cities were Madrid, Spain & Mexico City.
+Mexico & her people so influenced Archer, he later donated his life’s work to collecting & building the Hispanic Society Museum in New York City, New York, USA.

 London 1882: 12 yr. old Archer buys a gypsy book